-One solution is to use a TRANSIL overvoltage protection device connected between the SCR anode and Gate (as shown on Figure 14 where we see the TRANSIL protection is active as soon as a 1 kV negative surge is applied).
-In this case, during phase C, the voltage increases up to the TRANSIL breakdown voltage (V{BR}).
-The TRANSIL diode will then start to conduct and will apply a current to the SCR gate and trigger it.
+One solution is to use a Transil overvoltage protection device connected between the SCR Anode and Gate (as shown on Figure 14 where we see the Transil protection is active as soon as a 1 kV negative surge is applied).
+In this case, during phase C, the voltage will increase up to the Transil breakdown voltage (V{BR}).
+The Transil diode will then start to conduct and will apply a current to the SCR gate and trigger it.
 Figure 14 gives a result showing such behavior:

-Phase A ends at point 1 where V{AC} voltage becomes negative.
+Phase A ends at point 1 where voltage V{AC} becomes negative.

 Phase B ends at point 2 where the line current reaches zero.
-In fact, due to D1 diode recombination, phase B ends slightly later (the light-blue dashed line appears, where we see a voltage increase across T2, this means that D1 is really OFF).
+In fact, due to D1 diode recombination, phase B ends a little bit later (the light-blue dashed line appears, where we see a voltage increase across T2, this means that D1 is really OFF).

-During phase C, T2 turns on at point 3 where the voltage exceeds the TRANSIL breakdown voltage.
+During phase C, T2 turns on at point 3 where the voltage exceeds the Transil breakdown voltage.
 The maximum voltage applied to T2 is limited to 430 V. Then as T2 is ON, D2 can also turn on and applies the surge energy, which charges the output capacitor.
-As D2 is ON, a reverse current circulates through T1 and recombine its minority carriers.
+As D2 is ON, a reverse current will circulate through T1 and recombine its minority carriers.
 This phase ends at point 4 where we see that a negative voltage is applied across T1 (this means that T1 actually turns off).

 Phase D starts after point 4.
 The surge current is applied to the output capacitor through T2 and D2.
 T1 and D1 are off.
 This phase ends when the surge current reaches zero leading to T2 and D2 turn-off.
-The AC voltage comes back to a positive voltage as the surge energy is dissipated.
-T1 turns back on only if it is triggered again.
+The AC voltage will come back to a positive voltage as the surge energy is dissipated.
+T1 will turn back on only if it is triggered again.